WULING

 Wuling Xingchen (Asta) (730S) September 2021 -

 This first Wuling SUV is technically based on the (front-wheel-drive) Baojun 530/560 but with the availability of 18-inch wheels.
 The transmission is a 6-speed manual or CVT gearbox.
 The car was officially unveiled at the April 2021 Shanghai International Auto Show and went on sale in September.
 This is the second model with the silver Wuling logo.
-Over 2021, 54,500 were sold, and 80,000 in 2022.
+Over 2021, 54,500 were sold, 80,000 in 2022 and 42,500 in 2023.

 By August 2022, a hybrid model arrived with a 100 kW 2-litre Atkinson engine, and independent rear suspension for the top model (dating back to the 2015 Baojun 560).
 The electric drive motor generates 130 kW and 320 Nm.
 This hybrid system can drive in pure electric mode, series (engine charges the battery, motor drives wheels), and parallel (engine and motor work at the same time) according to the working conditions of the vehicle.
 This model lacked the Asta name.